Hill Prizes Frequently Asked Questions

 May we submit an NIH Biosketch for the Biographical Summary?

-Yes, applicants may submit NIH biosketches for the Principal Investigator, provided they are limited to 3 pages.
-Additional key team members may also submit bios (not to exceed one page each).
+Yes, applicants may submit NIH Biosketches for the Principal Investigator in lieu of the 3-page biographical summary.
+Additional Co-PIs and key team members may also submit bios (not to exceed one page each).

 May we submit a letter of recommendation?